nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User enters the index of the order to be marked as complete.
-1. CHIM assigns avaliable cheeses to the order and marks the order as complete.
+1. CHIM assigns available cheeses to the order and marks the order as complete.

    Use case ends.